wp-plugins/latest-tweets-widget/readme.txt

 8. Log into Wordpress admin and go to Appearance > Widgets
 9. Drag 'Latest Tweets' from 'Available widgets' to where you want it. e.g. Main Sidebar
 10. Optionally configure the widget title and number of tweets to display.

+== Frequently Asked Questions ==

+= How can I style the widget? =

+Currently just by using the CSS class names included in the markup.
+Newer versions will have more template and styling support.

+= How I do know what my OAuth settings are? =

+These details are available in the [Twitter dashboard](https://dev.twitter.com/apps)

+= What do I put in the third and fourth fields? =

+Once you've populated the first two fields, just click the *Connect* button and follow the prompts.

 == Changelog ==